 * some teams forgot to build it at all

+As you can see, there has been a lot going on!
 Stay tuned for further updates and remember to check out the Sippy Labs YouTube channel for #OpenSIPIT livestreams and recordings.

 With the successful pilot run of OpenSIPIt#00 in September last year, @sobomax has started something truly worthwhile in bringing SIP interop testing even closer to the Community.